simplecrypto/simplecoin_multi/README.md

 [![Coverage Status](https://coveralls.io/repos/simplecrypto/simplecoin_multi/badge.png?branch=master)](https://coveralls.io/r/simplecrypto/simplecoin_multi?branch=master)
 [![Documentation Status](https://readthedocs.org/projects/simplecoin-multi/badge/?version=latest)](https://readthedocs.org/projects/simplecoin-multi/?badge=latest)

-SimpleCoin is an open source mining pool frontend, similar to MPOS in some ways.
-It is currently under active development for use in the [SimpleMulti](http://simplemulti.com) mining pool, although we are gradually adding documentation so others can use it as well.
+SimpleCoin is an open source mining pool frontend, it performs many of the same functions as software like MPOS.
+It is currently under active development for use in the [SimpleMulti](http://simplemulti.com) mining pool, although we are gradually adding documentation so it can be set up more easily by others as well.

 Features
 -----------------------------